 Handling your gerbil

-Before you start handling your gerbil let it get used to your hand first.
+Before you start handling your gerbil let it first get used to your hand.
 You can do this by placing your hand inside their cage and just letting them sniff around it.
 They may occasionally lick or nibble at your fingers.
 You should let them do this, as gerbils hardly ever bite to hurt.
 They do this to learn what you taste and smell like.
 It is how they will recognise you in the future.

-After your pet gerbil has gotten used to your hand , you can try to pick it up and let it play around.
+After your pet gerbil has gotten used to your hand, you can try to pick it up and let it play around.
 It might want to jump off and run away at first, but with time it will learn to get used to being around your hand.
 Sometimes they want to jump from one hand to another.
 You should let them do so instead of forcing them to stay put.
 Forcing them to do anything or holding them up too high frightens them.
-Also holding them at high raises the risk of injury if they manage to jump off.
+Also holding them up high raises the risk of injury if they manage to jump off.

 It is good to have the gerbils on your hand facing you.
 They tend to get less frightened when they are looking at you.
 Even then if they try to run away or jump off your hand, you should not stop them.
 Gerbils are shy creatures who can get easily startled if you make a loud noise.
 They need to get used to the kind of noise humans make.